DevExpress-Examples/devextreme-datagrid-modify-persisted-state/React/README.md

 The build is minified and the filenames include the hashes.<br>
 Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ## Further help

-You can learn more about React in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 To get more help on DevExtreme submit an issue on [GitHub](https://github.com/DevExpress/devextreme/issues) or [Support Center](https://www.devexpress.com/Support/Center/Question/Create)